 Dr. Janzen Kooistra served as Chair of English 2005-2008 and the department’s first Undergraduate Program Director 2010-13.
 Her pedagogy has been recognized by the Provost’s Experiential Teaching Award (2012), the Ontario Confederation of Faculty Associations (OCUFA) Teaching Award (2013), and the President’s Award for Excellence in Teaching (2016).
 In 2018, she was inducted as a Fellow of the Royal Society of Canada.

-Victorian illustrated books and periodicals; publishing history, the book arts, and visual culture; the digital humanities; Victorian poetry; women’s writing; children’s literature.
+Victorian illustrated books and periodicals; publishing history, the book arts, and visual culture; the digital humanities; Victorian poetry; women’s writing and design; digital editing and publishing.